SoftwareEngineeringNCSU101/BurnoutExtreme/README.md

 ---
 ## 🌟 Key Features

+- **🤖 Implementation of ChatBot**
+Receive personalized meal and workout recommendations from an intelligent chatbot, tailored to your preferences, goals, and health data, making it easier to stay on track with your wellness journey.

+- **📱 Mobile Support**
+Enjoy a fully optimized interface that adapts seamlessly to all devices, ensuring a smooth user experience whether you're on a smartphone, tablet, or desktop.

+- **🍽️ Meal Categorization**
+Meals are automatically categorized into breakfast, lunch, and dinner, streamlining meal planning and calorie tracking, making it quicker and more intuitive for users to stay on top of their nutrition.

+- **🪟 Sorting & Filtering Capabilities**
+Easily sort and filter meal and workout suggestions based on your health data, ensuring personalized and balanced recommendations that align with your specific health goals.

+- **📊 Weekly Weight Tracking**
+Track your weight weekly, with visual progress reports highlighting changes, so you can monitor your gradual weight loss journey and make informed decisions for continued success.

 - **🍎 Nutrition Made Simple:**
   Navigating the complex world of nutrition can be daunting.
 With BurnoutExtreme, you can effortlessly track what you eat and gain insights into your calorie consumption.
 Whether you're having a quick salad or indulging in a cheat meal, every bite counts.
 And we're here to count it for you!